maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 $$\hom{C}{a, b} \simeq \hom{\funcat{C, \Set}}{\hom{C}{a, -}, \hom{C}{b, -}}$$

-In particular, two elements are isomorphic whenever their Hom-functors are naturally isomorphic *i.e.* whenever their Hom-sets are isomorphic.
+In particular, two elements are isomorphic whenever their Hom-functors are naturally isomorphic *i.e.* whenever their Hom-sets are isomorphic (TODO show this).
 In other words, knowing an object is really the same as knowning how it releates to other objects.

+But first things first: let's start with Hom-functors.

 ## Hom Functors